somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 That same magic that made my father spend a year's savings on a computer drives innovation today.
 Only now, instead of 16 colors, we're painting with artificial intelligence and virtual reality.
 And somewhere, a six-year-old is experiencing their own technological awakening, learning about the world or building their own game with help from an AI.

 And maybe that's exactly what we need right now – a little bit of magic, a dash of hope, and the endless possibility of the next technological frontier.
-Thank you dad.
+Thank you dad - and thank you mum for not killing him.

 Vitali

 <p>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6ozxnrs0BP4?si=dDmDniESLypBvwRI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></p>